sb4ssman/SubnauticaSaveSaver/README.md

 # SK's Super Stealthy Subnautica Save Saver

 ## Introduction
 "SK's Super Stealthy Subnautica Save Saver" is a Python application designed to monitor and back up Subnautica save files automatically.
-This ensures that your progress is always safe, even if something goes wrong, and removes the tediousness of digging around int he folders and copying stuff yourself.
+This ensures that your progress is always safe, even if something goes wrong, and removes the tediousness of digging around in the folders and copying stuff yourself.

 ## Features
 - **Automatic Backup**: Monitors the Subnautica save folder and automatically backs up your saves.